1justingilmore/memdocs/memdocs/configmgr/protect/deploy-use/endpoint-definition-updates.md

   You can configure multiple definition update sources and control the order in which they are assessed and applied.
 This is done in the **Configure Definition Update Sources** dialog box when you create an antimalware policy.

 > [!IMPORTANT]
->  For Windows 10 PCs, you must configure Endpoint Protection to update malware definitions for Windows Defender.
+>  For Windows 10 PCs, you must configure Endpoint Protection to update malware definitions for Microsoft Defender.

 ## How to Configure Definition Update Sources
  Use the following procedure to configure the definition update sources to use for each antimalware policy.